History of Walmart: 21st century

 On May 22, 2006, Walmart announced the sale of its 16 stores in South Korea to Shinsegae Co, which rebranded the stores to E-Mart.
 Then on July 26, 2006 Walmart announced a complete pull-out from the German market; all existing 85 stores were sold to the Metro Group, which rebranded most of them to Real (hypermarket).

-First version of Walmart "spark" symbol used from September 12, 2007 to January 13, 2025.
-This symbol precede the full new logo that launched nine months later.
+The first iteration of the Walmart "spark" symbol used from September 12, 2007 to January 13, 2025.
+This symbol precedes the full new logo that launched nine months later.